Working in Partnership

 Steps to Justice

-Steps to Justice and Justice pas-à-pas are led by CLEO and bring together key justice sector players such as the Ontario Ministry of the Attorney General, the Superior Court of Justice and the Ontario Court of Justice, the Social Justice Tribunals of Ontario, Legal Aid Ontario, the Law Society of Ontario, the Ontario Justice Education Network, and the Association of Community Legal Clinics of Ontario.
+Steps to Justice and Justice pas-à-pas are led by CLEO and bring together key justice sector players such as the Ontario Ministry of the Attorney General, the Superior Court of Justice and the Ontario Court of Justice, Tribunals Ontario, Legal Aid Ontario, the Law Society of Ontario, the Ontario Justice Education Network, and the Association of Community Legal Clinics of Ontario.

 These justice sector partners, and more than 100 content committee members from legal and community organizations across Ontario, collaborate on content development to ensure the legal information is accurate and practical, and the websites are updated regularly based on their input and changes in the law.
 A key feature of both Justice pas-à-pas and Steps to Justice is that justice sector and community organizations can embed the legal content on their own websites – meaning that it is widely available on websites across the province.